This poison can cause kidney failure. Read about kidney problems here

 Between 1979 and 1986, 104 dogs and cats were brought to the Veterinary Teaching Hospital at Colorado State University for poisoning.
 Of those, 30 had consumed ethylene glycol and 53 had eaten rat poison.
 Although ethylene glycol poisoning was not the most common problem, it was the most common cause of poisoning death.
 You can read that study here.

 There is probably also a large group of pets that consume antifreeze, but not in quantities sufficient to become suddenly ill.
-Those pets can go on to develop kidney failure much later.
+Those pets can go on to develop kidney failure much later in life.
 You can read about one case like that here.

 That is unclear and possibly untrue.
 Although that statement often appears on the internet in articles about antifreeze poisoning in dogs and cats, I only know of two studies in which dogs were offered their choice of antifreeze or water.